 Virtual AtoN are used primarily where there is a time critical consideration.
 They may also be used in places where permanent physical AtoN cannot be sited or maintained.
 However, they are not intended to replace physical AtoN.

-There are two applications of Virtual AtoN, temporary and permanent and they should be reflected in Maritime Safety Information (MSI) and be shown on the relevant nautical paper chart, Electronic Navigational Chart (ENC) and other relevant nautical publications in due course.
+There are two applications of Virtual AtoN, temporary and permanent and they should be reflected in Maritime Safety Information (MSI).
+If the temporary change continues for more than six months (according to IHO, if any temporary continues for more than 6 months, it should be charted accordingly) it will be treated as permanent and be shown on the relevant nautical paper chart, Electronic Navigational Chart (ENC) and other relevant nautical publications in due course.
 In some countries, permanent status is sub categorized into annual and seasonal period.

 APPLICATION OF VIRTUAL ATON